amylour/everneed/TESTING.md

 ## Bugs

 - JavaScript dropdown menu fix, movig the mouseleave function outside of the main code seems to fix the 'dropdown menu randomly not appearing on hover' issue.
-Commit ->
+Commit -> No.e27b7a5 This did not fix it, 2nd fix was to update to Bootstrap 4.6 and add 'ease' to menu hover transitions.
+Currently working consistently.
+Commit -> No...

 ### Unresolved/Known Bugs